 26 Sep An Expert’s Advice for Starting a Career in Cybersecurity

 Cyber-attacks, phishing scams, security breaches, and alleged hacking of payment cards make headlines every day in new reports.
-As the world becomes heavily reliant on technology, homes and businesses contain interlinked devices making it more important than ever to safeguard these devices against cyber-attacks.
+As the world becomes heavily reliant on technology, homes and businesses contain interlinked devices making it more important than ever to safeguard against cyber-attacks.
 Cybersecurity refers to how computers, hardware, and software are protected from a potential threat.
-This could be through technology, processes, and measures that can be instituted in homes and businesses to reduce the impact of a cyber-attack.
+This could be through technology, processes, and measures instituted in homes and businesses to reduce the impact of a cyber-attack.

 Official estimates put the cybersecurity job growth at 37% per year at least through to 2022.
 Experts have also estimated the global Middle East and Africa Cyber Security Market to reach USD 66.5 billion by 2025 — a healthy growth rate of more than 15.62% over the forecast period 2018-2025.

-These threats yield inevitable results including stolen identities, emptied bank accounts, phishing scams, compromised credit cards, and massive theft of intellectual property.
+These threats yield inevitable results, including stolen identities, emptied bank accounts, phishing scams, compromised credit cards, and massive intellectual property theft.
 More ominous is the physical risk of hacked home door locks, hacked implantable medical devices, and intrusions into the most critical infrastructure.
-According to Serianu, a Kenya–based IT and business advisory firm, cybercrimes cost African economies $3.5 billion in 2017.
-This means there is no end in sight for the rapidly developing demand of white hats to detect, block, and mitigate the constant streams of attacks.
+According to Serianu, a Kenya-based IT and business advisory firm, cybercrimes cost African economies $3.5 billion in 2017.
+This means there is no end in sight for the rapidly developing demand for white hats to detect, block, and mitigate the constant streams of attacks.

 The demand for various skill sets in the industry ranks as one of the most difficult.
-In this article, we shall give you an expert insight into how to build a career in the cyberspace.
+This article shall give you an expert insight into how to build a career in cyberspace.

 Starting a Career in Cybersecurity

 There is no linear path to a successful career in cybersecurity.
-Some people enter the security field straight from college while others transition through the IT role in organizations.
-No matter where you begin, you need to understand how the technology works before you learn how to secure and protect it.
-If you want to pursue a career in cybersecurity, you can consider the opportunities in the following jobs.
+Some people enter the security field straight from college, while others transition through organizations’ IT role.
+No matter where you begin, you need to understand how the technology works before learning how to secure and protect it.
+If you want to pursue a cybersecurity career, you can consider the opportunities in the following jobs.

 Application Security Engineer